bearstmichael/proj1-group-3/README.md

 *Question 3:*
 *Figure 3:*

 Noah Analysis
-Slide 1: For the 76s what is the mean points earned per period?!
+*Slide 1: For the 76s what is the mean points earned per period?

 ![image](https://github.com/bearstmichael/proj1-group-3/assets/128091997/45b6c4d5-3c7a-4b59-91b9-a074a61dade6)